jhennies/amst/README.md

 Please also refer to the exlastix documentation manual that can be downloaded here: http://elastix.isi.uu.nl/doxygen/index.html

-Extract the downloaded archive to a folder of your choice
+Extract the downloaded archive to a folder of your choice (/path/to/elastix)

-For linux add the following to the .bashrc:
+For Linux add the following to the .bashrc:

-    export PATH=folder/bin:$PATH
+    export PATH=/path/to/elastix/bin:$PATH
-    export LD LIBRARY PATH=folder/lib:$LD LIBRARY PATH
+    export LD LIBRARY PATH=/path/to/elastix/lib:$LD LIBRARY PATH

+Replace '/path/to/elastix/' by the correct folder where elastix was imported to and which contains the bin and lib folders.

+Likewise, for Windows add

+    /path/to/elastix/bin
+    /path/to/elastix/lib

+to the environment variables.

 Calling elastix from command line should now work, e.g.:

     $ elastix --help